 The soliciting PPDU is not an HE PPDU(#5215)

-When an HE STA, that is not a TXOP responder, transmits an HE PPDU with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED and the MAC header of the HE PPDU contains a Duration field it shall set the TXVECTOR parameter TXOP_DURATION to the duration information indicated by the Duration field if the value of the Duration field is smaller than 8448 µs.
+When an (#13297)STA (#13299)transmits an HE PPDU with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED and the MAC header of the HE PPDU contains a Duration field,(#13299) it shall set the TXVECTOR parameter TXOP_DURATION to the duration information indicated by the Duration field if the value of the Duration field is smaller than 8448 µs.
 Otherwise, the TXVECTOR parameter TXOP_DURATION is set to 8448.(#9846)

 NOTE 1—Except for a PS-Poll frame, the Duration/ID field in a Data frame, Management frame and Control frame indicates duration information.